Yogesh070/Solved-Question-Set/JAVA/2017-Spring.md

 }
 ```

-## 5. b) Write a program to send "Message from Pokhara University" from client to server using java socket prograniming.
+## 5. b) Write a program to send "Message from Pokhara University" from client to server using java socket programming.

 Ans: